 Tuesday 14 April, Mahon, Menorca, Balearic Islands, Spain

 A dramatic change in the weather that brought a glassy-clear sea and bright sunshine opened opportunities to explore the ship.
 With only a light breeze, the crew permitted us to climb the mast.
 After being harnessed, I climbed the rope ladder to the crow’s nest.
 The climb required all my energy and concentration, not that it deserved that level of effort, but thinking about what I was doing, required that degree of focus.
 Standing on the crow’s nest, grand views of the ship and sea rewarded my effort.
 I made the climb and now was happy to descend the ladder.

 A Tender View

 A beautiful day set the stage for the ship’s routine of taking passengers out in the tenders to view the ship in full sail.
 Seeing the tenders swaying back and forth, I rushed back to my room for seasick meds and ginger gum, which by the way, seemed to work well to quell a queasy stomach.
 Santana, our tender driver, circled around the ship several times.
 With the white sails furled against the sky, the ship made an impressive sight against the deep blue sea, as folks clicked away with their cameras.
-A clipper ship at full sail was a breathtaking site.
+A clipper ship at full sail was a breathtaking sight.